| | |

 for a brief period of time, producing a postrotational nystagmus

 in the direction opposite the rotation.
+Vertigo and

 past pointing are also predictably observed following rotation